TasosOperatingInBinary/PythonFilesEditing/README.md

 # PythonFilesEditing

-Application that prints text from either docx or xls files to pdf files.
+A simple application that prints text from either docx or xls files to pdf files.